chainguard-images/images/images/kustomize-controller/README.md

 The image is available on `cgr.dev`:

 ```
-docker pull cgr.dev/chainguard/flux-helm-controller
+docker pull cgr.dev/chainguard/kustomize-controller
 ```

-## Using `notification-controller`
+## Using `kustomize-controller`

-The `notification-controller` is part of the flux gitops toolkit components ([docs](https://fluxcd.io/flux/components/)).
+The `kustomize-controller` is part of the flux gitops toolkit components ([docs](https://fluxcd.io/flux/components/)).
 It is recommended to use this component in conjunction with the remaining toolkit components during install.

 Although there are multiple methods of [installing](https://fluxcd.io/flux/installation/), the example below demonstrates using the `flux` cli, also available as a chainguard image (`cgr.dev/chainguard/flux`):